 Top auctioneer students recognised at Harper Adams University graduation ceremony

-Hywel was joined by six other graduating students who also received their fellowships for the LAA or IAAS respectively during the ceremony, the culmination of four years study while in full-time employment as trainee auctioneers.
-The course aims to provide the bedrock of knowledge and skills needed by anybody aspiring to be competent in livestock auction practice.
+The course aims to provide the bedrock of knowledge and skills needed by anybody aspiring to succeed in livestock auction practice.